Trump signs sweeping opioid bill with vow to end 'scourge' of drug addiction

 Moments before signing the bill, known as the SUPPORT for Patients and Communities Act, the president called the package the “single largest bill to combat the drug crisis in the history of our country.”

-The legislative package directs funding to federal agencies and states so they can prioritize increasing access to addiction treatment and sets in place interventions to help mitigate the crisis, like preventing overprescription and training law enforcement to intercept shipments including the deadly and highly addictive drug fentanyl between U.S. borders.
+The legislative package directs funding to federal agencies and states so they can make increasing access to addiction treatment a priority, and sets in place interventions to help mitigate the crisis, like preventing overprescription and training law enforcement to intercept shipments, including the deadly and highly addictive drug fentanyl, at U.S. borders.

 Trump signs opioid legislation to fight drug crisisOct.
 24, 201801:52

-Wednesday's bill signing marked a years-long effort by both the legislative and executive branch to respond to the growing opioid crisis, which killed more than 48,000 Americans in 2017, according to the Center for Disease Control.
-Moreover, it will be remembered as a major bipartisan feat at the end of another Congressional term that many consider to be the most divisive and bitterly partisan one yet.
+Wednesday's bill signing marked a yearslong effort by both the legislative and executive branch to respond to the growing opioid crisis, which killed more than 48,000 Americans in 2017, according to the Center for Disease Control and Prevention.
+Moreover, it will be remembered as a major bipartisan feat at the end of another congressional term that many consider to be the most divisive and bitterly partisan one yet.

 Democrats applauded the law Wednesday as a step in the right direction, though many said the legislation did not go far enough to confront the epidemic.
-Some, like House Energy and Commerce Ranking Member Frank Pallone, D-N.J., warned that Republican threats to undo Medicare and Medicaid would only increase the death rate.
+Some, like Rep. Frank Pallone of New Jersey, the ranking Democrat on the House Energy and Commerce Committee, warned that Republican threats to undo Medicare and Medicaid would only increase the death rate.

 "Despite touting this new law today, President Trump and Congressional Republicans continue to threaten to undermine the health care that Americans rely on for opioid treatment," Pallone said in a statement.
 "It is disingenuous at best to promise relief to people struggling with opioid addiction while also attempting to cut funding for Medicaid and eliminate protections for people with pre-existing conditions, which include opioid use disorder."